History of Rob Gronkowski in Timeline

 2016: Cover of Madden NFL 17

-February 5, 2017: Super Bowl LI Win
+February 5, 2017: Super Bowl LI Victory

-December 19, 2017: Fifth Pro Bowl Selection
+December 19, 2017: Named to Fifth Pro Bowl

 On December 19, 2017, Rob Gronkowski was named to his fifth Pro Bowl.
+This recognition came after a season where he recorded 69 receptions for 1,084 yards, leading all tight ends in receiving yards.

-2017: Appearances in Film and TV
+2017: Appearances in Various TV Shows and Film Roles

 Loading Video...

-2017: Executive Producer and Host of MVP
+2017: Executive Production of MVP

-2017: Cameo at WrestleMania 33
+2017: WrestleMania 33 Appearance

-January 2018: All-Pro First Team Selection
+January 2018: Named to Associated Press' All-Pro First Team

 January 21, 2018: Concussion in AFC Championship Game

-July 2018: Appearance on Shark Week
+July 2018: Appearance on Discovery Channel's Shark Week

 March 24, 2019: Retirement Announcement

-April 6, 2019: Wish Hero Award
+April 6, 2019: Wish Hero Award from Make-A-Wish Foundation

-August 2019: Advocacy for CBD Oil Use
+August 2019: Advocacy for CBD oil use in sports

 2019: Analyst for Fox Sports

-April 2020: Starred in Kygo's Music Video
+April 2020: Appearance in Kygo's "I'll Wait" Music Video

 Loading Video...

-April 2020: Gronkowski on Coming Out of Retirement
+April 2020: Gronkowski on coming out of retirement

 April 21, 2020: Trade to Tampa Bay Buccaneers

-May 27, 2020: Premiere of Game On!
+May 27, 2020: Team Captain in Game On!

-June 1, 2020: Loss of WWE 24/7 Championship
+June 1, 2020: Loss of the WWE 24/7 Championship

 On June 1, 2020, after being the longest-reigning champion, Gronkowski lost the WWE 24/7 Championship to R-Truth.

-October 18, 2020: First Touchdown with Buccaneers
+October 18, 2020: First Touchdown with the Buccaneers

-2020: Only Rushing Attempt
+2020: Only rushing attempt

-2020: Sixteen Games
+2020: Sixteen Games Played in 2020 Season

 In March 2021, Gronkowski's first NFT card collection sold for $1.2 million.

-March 22, 2021: Re-signing with Buccaneers
+March 22, 2021: Re-signed with the Buccaneers

-2021: Injury-Plagued Season and Touchdowns
+2021: Injury-Plagued 2021 Season

-April 9, 2022: Co-hosted Kids' Choice Awards
+April 9, 2022: Co-hosting the 2022 Kids' Choice Awards

 On April 9, 2022, Gronkowski co-hosted the 2022 Kids' Choice Awards with Miranda Cosgrove on Nickelodeon.